valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-columns.md

 ## Translations

-In order to add translations for the column headers, navigate to the translation resource files in your implementation (like `en.json` and `nl.json`) and add all your column translation keys under the `fieldLabels` key:
+Translations of the column header can be added in the translation resource files (e.g. `en.json` and `nl.json`) by adding the translation keys under the `fieldLabels` key.

 #### **`en.json`**
   ```json